Did you know that you should be cleaning your bath toys on a regular basis to keep mold

 How To Clean Bath Toys Using The Washing Machine

 cool cycle.
 Do not use the hot cycle as this can melt some of the toys.
-For more laundry tips, follow my daily laundry routine, yes daily, because I have 3 kids and we use a lot of clothes!
+For more laundry tips, follow your daily laundry routine, yes daily, because I have 3 kids and I use a lot of clothes!

-Cleaning Bath Toys with Vinegar
+Cleaning Bath Toys With Vinegar

 Vinegar also has disinfecting powers and it helps prevent future mold and mildew growth.
 Personally, I am a big fan of using vinegar to clean bath toys.

 in 1/2 cup of vinegar.
 Place the toys into the solution and let them soak for an hour.
-Any toys that float up top should be weight down with a heavier item such as a cutting board.
+Any toys that float up top should be weighed down with a heavier item such as a cutting board.

-If the toys require a scrub after the hour has passed, use an old cleaning toothbrush or a dish
+If the toys require a scrub after the hour has passed, use an old toothbrush or a dish

-Cleaning Bath Toys with Hydrogen Peroxide
+Cleaning Bath Toys With Hydrogen Peroxide

 To clean your bath toys with hydrogen peroxide you can use full-strength hydrogen peroxide or a 50/50 solution of peroxide and water in a bucket or the kitchen sink.

 toothbrush or a cloth to rub off any additional dirt or mildew that you might see on the toys.